 The recipient of a “taxable supply” (usually the customer) is charged GST/HST at the applicable provincial tax rate.
 That is, the final consumer must pay GST/HST.
 Zero-rated supplies are taxed and subject to all applicable rules.
 According to subsection 123(1), “taxable supply” means “a source made as part of a trade and commerce,” which includes “any business or venture in the area of commerce carried out for profit.”
 These rules also define a business as one that produces zero-rated goods.

-The classification of zero-rated supplies as commercial activities presents the opportunity for tax planning benefits.
-Section 169 of the Excise Tax Act allows for GST/HST registrants to claim input tax credits for all GST/HST paid by the registrant, to the extent that the GST/HST was incurred to make a supply in the course of their commercial activities.
-In other words, the producer of a zero-rated supply is entitled to a refund of all GST/HST spent on the goods and/or services that went into the making of the zero-rated supply.
-Therefore, despite the fact that a business which involves, for example, the production and sale of bread does not have to collect GST/HST on bread sales, the business is still entitled to claim ITCs on their GST/HST return for GST/HST spent by the business on the inputs (purchases of supplies and services) necessary to produce the bread.
+Claiming zero-rated products as business activities allows for tax planning opportunities.
+According to Section 169 of the Excise Tax Act, GST/HST registrants can claim business income for every GST/HST paid if the GST/HST was obtained to make a supply in your commercial operations.
+Therefore, the producer of a zero-rated supply is refunded all GST/HST paid on the commodities and/or services used to create the zero-rated supply.
+While a company that manufactures and sells prescription medication is not obligated to collect GST/HST on medicine sales, it can claim ITCs for GST/HST paid on the inputs (supplies and services) used to create the medication.